mtolly/rhythm/README.md

 Hero, Rock Band, etc.) file formats.
 It is designed to cooperate with the `midi` library by heavily making use of the `event-list` and `non-negative` libraries.

-The central file is Data.MusicTime, which defines several universal types for timekeeping and describing rhythmic elements.

-* There are three basic units for time.
+* Data.Rhythm.Time defines the three basic units for time.
 A rational number holding a position or duration in `Beats` (quarter notes) is the most central.
 Many file formats, for practicality, store such quarter note durations as integral numerators (called `Ticks`) of a fixed denominator (called the `Resolution`).
 Finally, objects can also be positioned in real time, independent of a tempo, by storing a rational value of `Seconds`.

-* `Tempo`s and `TimeSignature`s are defined in the obvious ways, and can be used to convert between the various timekeeping units (for example, a `Tempo` can convert positions between `Beats` and `Seconds`).
+* Also in Data.Rhythm.Time, `Tempo`s and `TimeSignature`s are defined in the
+obvious ways, and can be used to convert between the various timekeeping units (for example, a `Tempo` can convert positions between `Beats` and `Seconds`).

-* Many formats read by this library share a common structure: there are events that are "instant points" in time (with no duration), and there are events that have a beginning and end point (stretching over some duration).
-The `TimeEvent` datatype encapsulates this idea, and can be used to process such events in one of two ways.
-"Duration" format means that a non-instant event is stored as a single object, with a duration value attached.
-"Switch" format means that a non-instant event is stored as two separate beginning and end events.
-MIDI is inherently a "Switch" format -- notes are stored as note-on and note-off events.
+* Many format share a common structure: some events are instant "points" which have no duration, and other events have begin and end points.
+The "Event" type encapsulates this idea.
+It can be used in one of two ways.
+You can have a list of "Event Bool", in which case the on and off events are stored as two separate events -- this is how standard MIDI files work.
+Or, you can have a list of "Event a" for some numeric type a, in which case you have a single event which directly stores its length -- this is how FeedBack ".chart" files work.
-FeedBack uses a "Duration" format -- a note is a single event of the form `time = N fret len`, where `len` is the length of the note.